MubasharRafique/healthcaresolutions/README.md

 # HealthCare Solutions

+# Prerequisites

+- Visual studio and Sql server
+- Sql server name (localdb)\MSSQLLocalDB.
+If wants to change the server name then update in windows service web Config file and also change in web project web config file.
+- Create Database for that Run Db Script
+- Copy Batch Patient file into c:\ drive otherwise in the logs it will show file not found. we can change file location from database.

 # Solution Includes 2 Projects

 - Windows Service Project
 - Web Project

 Windows Service Project

-   - For the windows service debugging.
+   - For the debugging in windows service project.
 I have added windows form page (debug Form).
 It helps in the debugging also shows logs info on the view.
-   - For to test this simple start the service project
+   - For to test this start the service project and when form will open press start.

    - Go to Service project and right click on Service1 file and select view code option.
    - In this file, I have initialized few service classes on the top..